-Physical therapy can play an important role in a cancer patient’s treatment.
-As a result of the disease process, coupled with potential side-effects of treatment, patients may experience increased fatigue, impaired balance, new onset of pain, shortness of breath, muscle weakness and abnormal ambulation.
-If left untreated, these impairments can lead to an inability to perform daily activities necessary to remain independent.
-The goal of physical therapy is to reduce the impact of these impairments for patients during active cancer treatment or to shorten recovery time post cancer treatment.
+Physical therapy can play an important role for patients undergoing cancer treatment.
+As a result of the disease process, coupled with potential side-effects of treatment, patients may experience various symptoms that may affect their quality of life.
+If left untreated, these impairments could lead to an inability to perform daily activities necessary to remain independent.
+The goal of physical therapy is to reduce the impact of these impairments for patients prior to, during and following cancer treatment.

-Common concerns include, but are not limited to the following:
+Common concerns include, but are not limited to:

 - Shortness of breath